An official website of the European Union. See all European Institutions

 At the outset let me join others in extending our deepest condolences to the relatives and loved ones of all those who died in the terrible air crash that happened yesterday, on behalf of the EU and its member states.
 Heartfelt thoughts go out to all those affected, including our colleagues from the United Nations family, who were coming from all countries of the world but with a shared spirit of service for the values and the work of the UN.
 Our thoughts are with them.

 I have the honour to speak on behalf of the Member States of the European Union.

-The Candidate Countries Turkey, the former Yugoslav Republic of Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine, the Republic of Moldova, Armenia and Georgia, align themselves with this statement.
+The Candidate Countries Turkey, North Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine, the Republic of Moldova and Georgia, align themselves with this statement.

-Finally, allow me, Madame Chair, to make clear the wish of the EU Member States to work with you and all members of the Fifth Committee in a spirit of constructive cooperation, consensus and collegiality.
+Finally, allow me, Madam Chair, to make clear the wish of the EU Member States to work with you and all members of the Committee in a spirit of constructive cooperation, consensus and collegiality.

 * North Macedonia, Montenegro, Serbia and Albania continue to be part of the Stabilisation and Association Process.